Detailed Guide forPolice, Fire, and Ambulance Dispatchers in San Diego County

-The median wage in 2016 for Public Safety Dispatchers in California is $58,495 annually, or $28.12 hourly.
-The median wage for Public Safety Dispatchers in San Diego County is $55,220 annually, or $26.55 hourly.
+The median wage in 2016 for Public Safety Dispatchers in California was $58,495 annually, or $28.12 hourly.
+The median wage for Public Safety Dispatchers in San Diego County was $55,220 annually, or $26.55 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages for full-time Dispatchers typically include health, dental, vision, and life insurance as well as vacation and sick leave, holidays, and retirement plans.
 Dispatchers who work for State or municipal agencies may also be provided with uniforms.